 Cash flow issues are commonly faced by many restaurants during the holiday season.
 Experienced restaurateurs, who have seen it all, believe that you should be prepared for managing any and all issues within your cash flow.

-For starters, you should get a small business loan from a private lender before the season arrives.
-Getting such a loan will give you the excess wiggle room you require.
+For starters, you should get small business funding from a private funder before the season arrives.
+Getting such funding will give you the excess wiggle room you require.
 Secondly when setting a budget for this period, make sure that since your production will be going up, so would be your costs.
 Do not budget for low costs when you know that costs will run up because of this increase in demand.

 Don’t Make Big Changes